leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 4. Wizards also sells many pre-made decks, but I've left that out in the main text for simplicity.
 Also, I could be mistaken, and I don't think buying decks just to get one card has been a thing ever since the Jitte / Rats deck disaster.
 I haven't followed Magic for ages though.
 5. An actual example in this case.
 Uro has since [been banned](https://gamerant.com/magic-the-gathering-uro-ban/ "ban") for being too powerful.
 Banned from what exactly?
 It makes sense to ban a card from competitions, but how can you stop someone playing them in casual formats?
 That's a question that's related to the controversy, so read on.
 6. Alpha and Beta are actual sets in Magic, but it's a fake example this time.
 I think that any cards in Alpha were also printed in Beta, and [some new cards were actually added in Beta](https://mtg.gamepedia.com/Beta "beta")
-7. Some of the changes include potentially playing against more than one player, having more cards in your deck, having cards restricted to a certain type, and having a special card - your "Commander"
+7. Some of the changes include potentially playing against more than one player, having more cards in your deck, having cards restricted to a certain type, and having a special card - your "Commander".
+Commander was also known as Elder Dragon Highlander, due to its origins of people playing with certain dragon cards as their commanders.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*